-The Guadalupe County Crime Stoppers organizations is a community-based partnerships formed by dedicated citizens, law enforcement, and the media.
-We work together toward a common goal: the reduction of crime and the arrest and conviction of criminals and fugitives state and county wide.
+The Guadalupe County Crime Stoppers organization is a community-based partnership formed by dedicated citizens, law enforcement, and the media.
+We work together toward a common goal: the reduction of crime and the arrest and conviction of criminals and fugitives state and county-wide.

 The “Go Live” Date for the Guadalupe County Crime Stoppers program was Wednesday, September 1, 2010.
 Under the direction of the organization’s Chairman of the Board Ken Kiel, the former Secret Witness Committee of Guadalupe County has been transformed into the new Guadalupe County Crime Stoppers.
 The new Crime Stoppers includes directors from all areas of the county in an effort to get widespread participation.